 Large sternocostal head.

-Sternocostal head– occurs from the (a) lateral half of the anterior surface of the sternum, up to 6th costal cartilage, (b) median parts of 2nd-6th costal cartilages, and (c) aponeurosis of the external tilted muscle of the abdomen.
+Sternocostal head– it occurs from the (a) lateral half of the anterior surface of the sternum, up to 6th costal cartilage, (b) median parts of 2nd-6th costal cartilages, and (c) aponeurosis of the external tilted muscle of the abdomen.

 Pectoralis major is inserted by a U-shaped (bilaminar) tendon on to the sidewise lip of the bicipital groove.
 The former lamina of the tendon is formed by the clavicular fibres, while posterior lamina is developed by sternocostal fibres.
 The two laminae are constant with each other inferiorly.

 The lower sternocostal and abdominal fibres in their program to insertion are turned in such a way that fibres, which are lowest are put in highest.

 This twisting of fibres forms the rounded axillary fold.